|Download this Fact Sheet|

 Background and Policy on in VA

-Clinical massage therapy is one of the evidence-based, complementary and integrative health (CIH) approaches within the VHA Whole Health System of care covered by the Veterans medical benefits package when deemed clinically necessary by their care team per VHA Directive 1137 – Provision of Complementary and Integrative Health, published in May 2017.
+Clinical massage therapy is one of the evidence-based, complementary and integrative health (CIH) approaches within the VHA Whole Health System of care covered by the Veterans medical benefits package when deemed clinically necessary by their care team per VA Directive 1137 — Provision of Complementary and Integrative Health (recertified December 2022).

 VHA established the profession of Massage Therapy to be covered under 38 U.S.C. §7401(3) and associated qualification standards for Massage Therapists to be able to provide this service.

 An evidence map of massage therapy was developed by the U.S Department of Veteran Affairs Health Services Research & Development.
 This systematic review provides a visual map of the evidence for massage therapy.
 Conditions with evidence of positive effect include high-confidence evidence that massage therapy is effective for reducing pain in a variety of conditions.

 Massage therapy appears to have very few risks when used appropriately and when provided by a professionally qualified Massage Therapist.

 Standards for VA employees and community care professionals practicing massage therapy as part of their position fall under Qualification Standard GS-0640 series guidelines:

 - The provider has adequately passed requirements for basic or advanced training in Massage Therapy